Yvand/Hugo-EntraCP/content/overview/register-application.md

         }" 1> /dev/null

 echo "Application '$appName' was created successfully with client id '$appId' and client secret '$appSecret'. \
-App-only permissions 'User.Read.All' and 'GroupMember.Read.All' were granted, and admin consent applied."
+App-only permissions '$userPermName' and '$groupPermName' were granted, and admin consent applied."
 ```